 4. Embrace AIOps to support multi-cloud and microservices

 Digital and technology organizations must also address the growing landscape and complexities in managing hybrid clouds, multi-cloud architectures and microservices.
 Many CIOs investing in digital transformation are adding new applications and growing data volumes faster than they can sunset legacy systems.
 And these apps, integrations and data lakes are more mission-critical, so businesses expect high service-level objectives and increased automation from IT ops supporting these technologies.

 AIOps technologies aim to help IT ops leverage machine learning around all their monitoring tools and observability data.
 These technologies aggregate the data, use machine learning to correlate alerts and help network operations centers (NOCs) identify root causes faster.
 Most of these technologies also connect with IT service management, collaboration and other automation tools to trigger communications and scripted responses.
 They also help NOCs develop a single pane of glass around their applications and databases running in public clouds, data centers and edge computing.

 5. Develop transformation leaders and agile self-organizing standards

-The biggest trend in 2023 will belong to the CIOs who develop strong leadership and development programs for their aspiring digital transformation leaders, or what I call digital trailblazers.
-CIOs can quell the fears of their high-potential employees who fear layoffs and a poor economy by empowering them to lead agile, innovative and experimental transformation initiatives.
-One way CIOs can do this is by encouraging transformation leaders to define self-organizing standards, a continuous process of evolving an agile way of working that fits the organization's goals and culture.
+The biggest trend will belong to CIOs who develop strong leadership and development programs for their aspiring digital transformation leaders -- what I call digital trailblazers.
+CIOs can quell the qualms of their high-potential employees who fear layoffs and a poor economy by empowering them to lead agile, innovative and experimental transformation initiatives.
+One way CIOs can do this is by encouraging transformation leaders to define self-organizing standards -- a continuous process of evolving an agile way of working that fits the organization's goals and culture.

-I am certain that 2023 will bring a new wave of surprises, disruptions and technological innovations.
+I am certain the coming years will bring a new wave of surprises, disruptions and technological innovations.
 IT leaders that seek force multipliers will be stronger at handling the year's ups and downs.